langston-barrett/czz/doc/overview.rst

 interpreted by czz-llvm to when they're compiled by Clang and executed on the host, to ensure fidelity of czz-llvm's models.

+See :doc:`llvm/model` for more information about czz-llvm's modeling.

 .. _limitations:

 Limitations